Advantages for developers

 The Continuous Integration is the native method for developing dia$par.

-Oracle Database 12c Enterprise Edition is literally implanted in the mmizer core.
+Oracle Database EE (or a very similar Enterprise DB) is literally implanted in the mmizer core.

 dia$par makes the maximum use of its special features and tools for access, access control, analysis and other operations with data ultimately ensuring the highest conciseness, clarity and efficiency of applications.